Marmorkrebs are cloning crayfish

 Marmorkrebs are invasive

-Marmorkrebs have been introduced in many countries, and have established populations in some.
+Marmorkrebs have been introduced and established populations in many countries.
 They can damage agriculture and threaten native species.
 Marmorkrebs should not be used for bait, kept in outdoor tanks or ponds (Marmorkrebs can migrate over land), or placed in any other situation where they could be released into natural ecosystems.

 The European Union banned Marmorkrebs (i.e., possession, trade, transport, production, and release) and some other crayfish species in 2016.
 The United Kingdom retained this prohibition after its departure from the European Union in 2020.

 Japan banned breeding and selling Marmorkrebs (and other crayfish species) in 2020.

 In North America, Marmorkrebs are prohibited in: